cmu-21393-f25-group-D/options-hedge/docs/source/index.md

 **The scale of this problem is unprecedented**: The Population Reference Bureau projects that "the number of Americans ages 65 and older is projected to nearly double from 52 million in 2018 to 95 million by 2060."
 Combined with longer lifespans (20-30+ year retirements) and persistent inflation risk, traditional asset allocation strategies may no longer provide adequate protection for the trillions of dollars at stake.

-For a deeper dive into why this problem matters, see our [detailed motivation](motivation.md).

 ## Our Approach

 We use operations research and optimization to address two key questions: